-The Company's impairment calculation is based on detailed budgets and forecast calculations which are prepared separately for each of the Company's CGUs, as the Company considered as single CGU.
+The Company's impairment calculation is based on detailed budgets and forecast calculations which are prepared for the Company as whole, as the Company considered as single CGU.
 These budgets and forecast calculations are generally covering a five-year period.
 For longer periods, a long-term growth rate is calculated and applied to project future cash flows after the budget period.

-Impairment losses of continuing operations, including impairment on working capital, if applicable, are recognized in the interim statement of income and other comprehensive income in those expense categories consistent with the function of the impaired asset.
+Impairment losses of continuing operations, including impairment on working capital, if applicable, are recognized in the statement of income and other comprehensive income in those expense categories consistent with the function of the impaired asset.